sofoq/Tableau_Human_Resources_Dashboard/README.md

-# 📊 HR Analytics Dashboard
+# 📊 Human Resources Dashboard

 ## 📌 Project Overview
 This **HR Analytics Dashboard** provides insights into employee attrition, demographics, and job satisfaction.
 The dashboard helps HR professionals identify trends and make data-driven decisions to improve employee retention and engagement.